berleon/savethat_cookiecutter/docs/tutorial.md

 This will run the builtin development server for you to preview.

-## Step 9.
-Make official release
+## Step 11.
+Make release to PyPI(optional)

-  After done with your phased development in a feature branch, make a pull request, following instructions at [release checklist](pypi_release_checklist.md), trigger first official release and check result at [PyPI].
+The Github Actions can be used to make official release to PyPI.
+You have to uncomment the PyPI action in the `.github/workflows/{preview.yml,release.yml}`] files.

 [Edit this file]: https://github.com/waynerv/cookiecutter-pypackage/blob/master/docs/tutorial.md